lewoudar/scalpel/docs/configuration.md

 # Configuration

-Scalpel allows you to configure various parameters for your spider using different flexible ways.
+Pyscalpel allows you to configure various parameters for your spider using different flexible ways.

 ## Instantiating directly the Configuration class